dosipod/SrWiki/Sound-Settings.md

 ## Introduction

-In order to accommodate a wide range of audio inputs, ambient environments and string lengths, we have added user configurable squelch (noise reduction) and gain controls on the LED settings page for the volume reactive animations.
+In order to accommodate a wide range of audio inputs, ambient environments and string lengths, we have added user configurable squelch (noise reduction/suppression) and gain controls on the sound settings page that apply to all volume reactive animations.

 ## Analog Input Pins